Drug Crimes We aggressively fight a system designed to convict you.

 • Counterfeit controlled substance offenses (2925.37)

-In order to help determine the severity of a drug charge, Ohio has created different controlled substance categories, or a drug schedule, to help classify these substances.
-This schedule organizes controlled substance by their perceived toxicity, origin, and their potential for user dependence.
+In order to help determine the severity of a drug charge, Ohio has created different controlled substance categories.
+Ohio created schedules that closely mimic the federal laws regarding Schedule I and Schedule II drugs.
+These schedules organize controlled substances by their perceived toxicity, origin, and potential for user dependence.

 Schedules I and II contain the most serious controlled substances: